qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 Another way to edit a feature is to manually enter the actual coordinate values for each vertex using the :guilabel:`Vertex Editor` table.

 #.
 Make sure you are in edit mode on layer ``school_property``.
 #.
-If not already activated, click on |vertexToolActiveLayer| :sup:`Vertex Tool Active Layer` button.
+If not already activated, click on |vertexToolActiveLayer| :sup:`Vertex Tool` button.
 #.
 Move the mouse over one of the polygon features you created in the ``school_property`` layer and right click on it.
 This will select the feature and a :guilabel:`Vertex Editor` pane will appear.

    .. figure:: img/vertex_editor_table.png